Marvell's SMILE Plug

 - SMILE Server provides access to more open source SMILE learning applications

-- High-performance with low power, ideal for always-on computing tasks
+- High-performance with low power ideal for always-on computing tasks driven by the Marvell ARMADA 370

 - Debug support via external debug board

-The Marvell SMILE Plug will be available in December through GlobalScale Technologies.
+The Marvell SMILE Plug is available through GlobalScale Technologies.

 SMILE Consortium Member